Motorcycle tire changing mount and demount bar.

 Warranty & repair information

 Under normal use the demount tips will last a lifetime.
-If you happen to break the demount tip I will only charge you for shipping and the raw material cost for a total of $10.
+If you happen to break the demount tip you can now call No-Mar directly and purchase a pack of 3 demount tips for $24 not including shipping.
 Please check out the No-Mar demount tip conversion document for instructions on how to upgrade to the new tips.
 It's really very simple and I would recommend doing it.
-I will only sell the demount tips as warranty items to existing customers.
-Notice I said sell, I'm not going to just give you a new tip because you break it.
-The No-Mar tips are designed to give when the force applied exceeds the design specification.

 The nylon on the mount end is 1/4" thick so it shouldn't wear out under normal use, if you do break it I can send a replacement for just the material and shipping cost $4.
 If you bend or break the bar then your on your own and you probably don't need to be changing your own tires.

 Please read the Tiretool instructions document and be sure to watch my videos.
 Both will save you a lot of frustration and keep you from damaging the Tire tool ends.
 Anything can be broken if used improperly!
 Remember the bar is over 36" long and you can put quite a bit of leverage on the bead of a tire and on both bar ends.
 For most tires using the proper technique mounting a motorcycle tire SHOULD be relatively easy with this tool and if it isn't you need to stop and think about it before you break something or start throwing stuff.

 About the Videos on youtube!